peterthorpe5/Methods_M.cerasi_R.padi_genome_assembly/README.md

 8 rounds were performed for M. cerasi and 5 were performed for R. padi.
 However, at the time of assembly Blobtools was in its infancy and this version was used: https://github.com/DRL/blobtools-light .
 ``clc_assembly_remove_contaminants.sh``
 The folder R.padi_contaimination_filtering contains exact command used, and how blobplots were generated.
-And how contaiminat contigs were identified and those contirbuting reads were removed.
+And how contaiminat contigs were identified and those contributing reads were removed.

 2) Once the reads were "cleaned", the final reads were converted to sam/bam using:
 ``./fastq_to_sam.py``  ``fastq_to_bam.sh``